exakat/exakat/docs/Rules.rst

    <?php

    // $this is an array
-   class Foo extends 'ArrayAccess {
+   class Foo extends ArrayAccess {
        function bar() {
            ++$this[3];
        }